 So what are the health risks of working from home?
 What new hazards should you expect?
 Most of all, what can you do to safeguard your well-being when making the switch from the office to telework?

-Here are some common issues you might encounter, including how to remedy them.
+Here are some common issues you might encounter, including how to remedy them, even though there are a large variety of remedies good for all types of pain.

 1. Chronic Back Pain